 This was one of the first posts on the blog, and has of course gone through numerous updates and rewrites (a rather extensive one in 2013 with updates in 2014).
 The post originally started out with a post back on the HAIF many years ago when I was young and relatively naïve.
-Parkway Square holds a good bit of nostalgia for me (of course) and all the things surrounding it, including the shopping center catty-corner to it, the hamburger place on the north side that was torn down for what it is now Drew's Car Wash (it was a Redline, but that wasn't the name it had before it closed--and I did discover a real Redline in Dallas recently that looks almost like I remembered it here), Fort Shiloh, the Days Inn, Manor House Inn, and the closed-down Royers' (note that none of the aforementioned posts were even thought of when this post was originally published).
+Parkway Square holds a good bit of nostalgia for me (of course) and by this point, most of the buildings around it have been covered, something not even conceived when the post was originally made: Red Line Burgers across the street, Fort Shiloh, Manor House Inn, and Shipley Do-Nuts.

 Growing up in the 1990s in College Station was a time when there was a wide variety of supermarkets, where there was an H-E-B Pantry, two Albertsons stores, a Kroger, an AppleTree, and prior to around 1997, a Winn-Dixie and a Randalls.
 Of course, none of that mattered if you only went to two.
 For me, those were the H-E-B Pantry at Holleman and Texas Avenue (now a DSW) and the Kroger.